 - Dog has been injured and unable to travel back

 This is possibly the worst case scenario of any dog owner on earth.
 Dog trackers can work and help the owner in the event they are stolen.
 But be sure to act quick on the information the dog tracker has given you and don’t attempt to get the dog back without the police.
 Remember, your dog’s life could be at risk as is your own.

 What to look for in a good dog tracker

-There’s a lot of dog trackers online you can buy these days which makes it better and worse for the the ones looking for them.
-On the one hand you have a wide choice but on the other it becomes muddled over which is a decent one and which is a waste of money, so we’ve listed some quick bullet points on what good GPS collars for dogs have in common.
+There’s a lot of dog trackers online you can buy these days which makes it better and worse for the ones looking for them.
+On the one hand you have a wide choice but on the other, it becomes muddled over which is a decent one and which is a waste of money, so we’ve listed some quick bullet points on what good GPS collars for dogs have in common.

 Good signal range

 This one should go without saying really.
 A great hound proximity device should have a decent enough range to communicate with the nearest signal tower.
 If it’s weak then it will lose signal and you just won’t know where your dog is.
 Poor signal can defeat the whole object of a canine tracking collar.

 Good battery life